Vortx-AI/synthetic-satellite/docs/sustainability/README.md

 # Sustainability Documentation

-This directory contains documentation about the environmental impact and sustainability features of the Vortx Earth Memory System.
+This directory contains average case simulated documentation about the environmental impact and sustainability features of the Vortx Earth Memory System.

 ## Contents